 Coming Southbound on Hwy 101Exit Pismo Beach/Hwy 1, turn Left on Price St., turn Left on Wadsworth, turn Right on Bello St.

-The vehicle impound release fee is $225 (CASH ONLY).
+The vehicle impound release fee is $238 (CASH ONLY) as of July 1, 2019.
 Contact the towing company for the towing and storage fee.
 Vehicle and property releases can be made only to the registered owner.
 Registered owners unable to appear in person must provide a notarized letter giving permission for you to retrieve the vehicle on their behalf.
 Call (805) 773-7024 for more information.
 If the vehicle is placed on a hold, you may schedule an in-person early release hearing with the on duty Watch Commander.
 This is not a guarantee that the vehicle will be released early.
 All vehicles must have a current registration at time of release.

 South County Sanitary is the service provider for the City of Pismo Beach and handles garbage, green waste and recycling services.
 They can be reached at (805) 489-4246 or visit their website for more information: http://www.southcountysanitary.com/

 The Integrated Waste Management Authority has published a helpful guide to what you can put in your garbage, green waste and recycle bins.
 Click here to view the guide or visit. https://www.iwma.com/.

 The City of Pismo Beach provides a limited number of sandbags for our citizen’s flood control needs.
 They are available at the City's Corporation Yard, 550 Frady Lane.
 The sandbag station is located on your right directly across from the entrance to the Corporation Yard.
 Sandbags are also available at most hardware and farm supply stores.
 Bring a shovel and be prepared to fill your own bags.

 You will need to have the street address closest to the pole in addition to the pole number, which is located 7' above the bottom of the pole.
 Report Streetlight Problem to PG&E